dahtah/imager/README.md

 ## Current status

 Imager is fully functional but still young, so the API might change.
 Open an issue on Github or email me if you've found a bug or would like to suggest a feature.

+## Test pictures

+Imager ships with two test pictures and a video.
+One is a picture of parrots that comes from the [Kodak set](http://r0k.us/graphics/kodak/).
+Another is a sketch of birds by Leonardo, from Wikimedia.
+The test video comes from [xiph.org](https://media.xiph.org/video/derf/)'s collection.